paperbag-zz/nexmo-developer/_api/developer/pricing.md

 ### Network

-The following data is common in a number of the above responses.
+The following data about individual networks is common in a number of the above responses.

 Key | Value
 -- | --